Engaging in Prostitution

 Under Nevada law, loitering is defined as remaining or wandering around a public place.
 Sometimes an engaging in prostitution charge is lowered to the misdemeanor of loitering if law enforcement cannot conclusively prove that you were actually soliciting customers.

 Circumstantial evidence is usually used to show that you were loitering with the intent to engage in prostitution.
-Typically if you were dressed provocatively or dressed like a “hooker” then that could be an indication that you were trying to engage in prostitution.
-Then if you stopped passer-bys and spoke to them, the people you stopped and the things you said to them could be an indication of whether or not you were attempting to engage in prostitution.
+Police may use a person's dress as evidence.
+Then if you stopped passers-by and spoke to them, the people you stopped and the things you said to them could be an indication of whether or not you were attempting to engage in prostitution.

 It is important that you get legal assistance immediately if you are accused of prostitution.
 Law enforcement and prosecutors will take an innocent situation and turn it into a serious criminal offense.
 Contact Joel Mann at (702) 474-6266 for a free consultation if you are accused of engaging in prostitution.